-TBC will equip each kiosk with chairs and tables.
-As of the date of this RFP, there are a total of 20 tables and 75 chairs.
-The concessionaire will be responsible for placing the tables and chairs out for use by the public in the outdoor seating area.
+The concessionaire will be responsible for purchasing and maintaining all tables and chairs for public use in New Amsterdam Plaza.
 With the exception of a cordoned-off area for alcohol consumption, the operator must ensure free and open public access to the seating areas.
 The concessionaire will also be responsible for stacking and securing tables and chairs at the close of business, in a manner developed with, and approved by, TBC.

-TBC does not envision the need for additional tables and chairs; however, the concessionaire may propose using additional tables, chairs, and other equipment, at the concessionaire's sole cost and expense.
 The design, color, placement, and number of all tables, chairs and equipment are subject to the prior written approval of TBC.